HMS Captain (1787): French Revolutionary Wars

-On 23 November 1800, Captain Sir Richard Strachan in Captain chased a French convoy in to the Morbihan where it sheltered under the protection of shore batteries and the 20-gun corvette Réolaise.
+On 23 November 1800, Captain Richard Strachan in Captain chased a French convoy in to the Morbihan where it sheltered under the protection of shore batteries and the 20-gun corvette Réolaise.
 (Note: Réolaise was a British merchant vessel built in England in 1788 that the French purchased or seized, and that the French Navy had requisitioned at Bordeaux in August 1793.
 French records show her as having a crew of 103 men and being armed with eighteen 4-pounder guns.) was able to force the corvette onto the shore at Port Navalo, though she got off again.
 The hired armed cutter Suworow then towed in four boats with Lieutenant Hennah of Captain and a cutting-out party of seamen and marines.
 The hired armed cutters and towed in four more boats from Magicienne.
 Although the cutting-out party landed under heavy fire of grape and musketry, it was able to set the corvette on fire; shortly thereafter she blew up.
 Only one British seaman, a crewman from Suworow, was killed.
 However, Suworows sails and rigging were so badly cut up that Captain had to tow her.
 A French report of the action stated that Captain Duclos, seeing the approach of the British, ran Réolaise on shore and burnt her.